 And if you offer an HSA with investment options, even better!
 HSAs are a great way to save for retirement, but employees aren’t taking full advantage of that option.
 In fact, of the 29 million open Health Savings Accounts in 2020, only 1.5 million accounts (roughly 5%) are investing.

-So finding clearer, simpler ways to explain HSAs is crucial to help employees save on taxes now—and save for the future.
+So finding clearer, simpler ways to explain HSA tax benefits, and how they’re crucial to help employees save on taxes now—and save for the future.

 Leading employers know how important HSAs are

-Today’s top companies are working hard to drive higher HSA enrollment, because they know just how valuable it can be—both for themselves and for their employees.
+Today’s top companies are working hard to drive higher HSA enrollment, because they know just how valuable HSA tax benefits for employers can be—and that HSAs offer strong financial advantages for their employees, too.
+And they’ve been fairly successful!
 In fact, by the mid-2019, HSA enrollment was up 12%, with the number of open Health Savings Accounts estimated to reach 30 million by 2021.

 So that’s the good news.
 But there’s still a lot of work to be done when it comes to getting employees to actually use their HSAs.
 The hard truth is that 15% (or almost 4 million) Health Savings Accounts were completely unfunded last year.
 And only 25% of employees consider saving in an HSA to be a top priority—even though 82% see medical expenses as their biggest financial challenge.

 We know that when employees save more in their HSA, it’s good for their wallet and yours.
 And we know employees are starting to catch on, with more and more people opening a Health Savings Account.

 But there’s a missing piece of the puzzle.
 Employees don’t understand how to use their HSA—how much to save, what expenses it’ll cover, and how they can turn HSA savings into retirement funds.
 And that’s because benefits education is a huge struggle: 56% of employers say employee education is their primary concern when it comes to HSAs.